firefly-iii/docs/docs/docs/firefly-iii/installation/self-hosted.md

 ### Initialize the database

-This step is very important, because Firefly III needs a database to work with and it will tell you whether or not your configuration is correct.
+This step is very important, because Firefly III needs a database to work with, and it will tell you whether your configuration is correct.
 Run the following command in the Firefly III directory.

 ```bash
 php artisan migrate:refresh --seed